MarcWeber/editor-cells/README.md

 and JS is browser ready, but others are type safe or faster.
 So .. - do what you want - but in a way others can reuse your work

+So use whatever you know best

 WHAT IS A CELL?
 ===================
 A cell has
   - has an id such as 'viml:20'
-  - At least one purpose such as "I provide signs"
+  - At least one purpose such as "I provide signs / completions / mappings"
   - can talk to other cells by receiving and sending events Some porcelain is be provided for making async conversations easier

 LIMITS
 ======
-Well, eventually it does not make sence to use cells to define highlighting or folding or similar (?) - to be seen.
-But things like smartest completion ever with machine learning what is is used most in context and the ilke.

-For instance if you're within a foreach(.. as $x) its highly likely that you're going to use $x
+Don't know yet.
+We'll see.
+Maybe it doesn't make sense to send 'highlighting' information from cells to editors or the like.
+Let's see where the journey goes.

 EVENTS
 ======
-An event is a dictionary which can be serialized (such as JSON) because most languages understand it.
-Values should not contain 0 bytes (VimL restriction ?).
+An event is a dictionary which can be serialized (such as JSON) because most languages understand it in some way.
+For now values should not contain 0 bytes (VimL restriction ?) - if its very important we have to find a solution.

-Special keys:
+Event dictionary keys:

-  type: All events have it
+  type: All events have it, e.g. 'completions' asking for completions

   reply_to: <cell_id> If cells should sent back a reply emit an event to this.
             Use one of the following reply types: